 Note: This page contains the information regarding supper when Kitty and Paul Antonik Wakfer were consuming 3 meals daily.
-For the most part, only the formatting has been changed since its last updating in Sptember 2006.
+Much of this page is in the original arrangement of September 2006, with updating taking place on occasion when it seems warranted.
 For the current meal practice of 1 meal daily - which often includes some of the meal ideas seen here, please see our summary Diet Regimen page.

 Prior to our change in January 2006 to only 2 meals daily, supper for us was what many others think of as "lunch".
 Rather than move portions of this section out into the 2 meals we were eating daily, Kitty (and Paul) wanted readers to see how we previously ate the 3rd and last meal of the day.
 It should be kept in mind that most of these meal ideas - especially the soups and salads - were utilized periodically in our 2nd of 2 meals daily and now in our single meal daily.